New research: Hedgehogs and MRSA

 A new study has found that the antibiotic-resistant bacteria MRSA evolved on hedgehogs’ skin over 200 years ago.
 The type of bacteria, called mecC-MRSA, lives in the snouts of hedgehogs, where it has become resistant to antibiotics produced by ringworm that live on the hedgehogs’ faces.

-This finding challenges the previously accepted view that antibiotic resistance has been driven by antibiotic overuse by humans.
-Instead the process is entirely natural and took place before humans even discovered the existence of antibiotics.
+This finding challenges the previously accepted view that antibiotic resistance has been entirely driven by antibiotic overuse by humans.
+Instead the process first occurred naturally and took place before humans even discovered the existence of antibiotics.

 The study included scientists from all over Europe, including Dr Sophie Lund Rasmussen of Aalborg University and the University of Oxford’s WildCRU, Professor Mark Holmes and Dr Ewan Harrison from the University of Cambridge.
 Samples were collected from hedgehog rehabilitators throughout Europe and New Zealand.